Results of PwC’s 2017 M&A integration survey

 When a deal is transformational, strategic and execution risks are high.
 It's not surprising that under these conditions, survey respondents are reporting strategic success less frequently than in former years.
 As illustrated in the diagram, more dealmakers say their transactions achieved operational success, and exactly half report a financially successful deal, up a smidgen from 2013.
 Only strategic success has grown harder to come by.

 Fewer companies in 2016 reported complete success in achieving their M&A goals-no matter what the goal.
 Go-to-market goals are getting harder to achieve, particularly with the rise of transformational deals, as companies increasingly want their deals to deliver new offerings to their existing customers or sell to an entirely new type of customer.
 Success rates fell in all go-to-market categories.

-Partner, US and Global Leader, M&A Integration, PwC's Deals Practice, PwC US
+US and Global M&A Integration Leader, PwC US